 We chat to editor Beccy Hill about the new Grace Neutral-fronted Size Issue, ahead of the launch party at Dalston’s VFD on Saturday.

-Since the launch issue of Sister arrived in 2012, the east London zine has covered serious ground, riffing on the themes of Sex, Street and Swag in the run up to their latest offering, the Size Issue.
+Since the debut issue of Sister launched in 2012, the east London zine has covered serious ground, riffing on the themes of sex, street, and swag in the run up to its latest offering: the Size Issue.

 Ahead of the launch party at VFD on Saturday night, i-D got the skinny on the Size Issue...